README.md

 Описание

-A single-class Arduino-friendly library for mapping the outputs of a 74HC595 IC to the segments of a 7-segment display.
+A single-class embedded-oriented Arduino-compatible C++ library for mapping the parallel outputs of a 74HC595 shift register IC to the segments of a 7-segment display.

 Релизы